 Two London based researchers, Tikvah Alper and John Stanley Griffith, hypothesized that some transmissible spongiform encephalopathies are only caused by proteins.
 They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt Jakob disease was not affected by radiation because the particle was too small to be hit by ionizing radiation.

 Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after two years and they said that the infectious agent is purely a protein.
 They also stated that the prion protein can occur in a normal as well as an infectious form.

 Structure of Prion Proteins

-This is a normal constituent of the cell membrane and mainly has an alpha helical structure.
+This is a normal constituent of the cell membrane and mainly has an alpha-helical structure.
 This protein form cannot be separated.
-Normal prion protein is said to have an important function of cell–to–cell adhesion and communication in brain.
+Normal prion protein is said to have an important function of cell–to–cell adhesion and communication in the brain.
 It binds to copper ions with great affinity.

 This is an isoform of the normal PrPc which is resistant to proteinase K and is structurally misfolded.
 It can or cannot be infectious.

 This is a structurally altered form of the normal PrPc which is always infectious and causes disease.
 It is a discovered component for the infectious prion particles.
 The exact structure of the protein is still not known but it has structurally more than normal beta pleated sheets which form amyloid fibers, which eventually accumulate forming plaques.